ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/linked-obs-column-doesnt-exist.md

-# Error - both measure types defined
+# Error - Linked Observation Column Doesn't Exist Error

 ## When it occurs